The FCC Wants To Repeal Net Neutrality, And Companies Like Twitter, Google, And Amazon Aren't Happy

-Google, Facebook, Amazon, Twitter, Airbnb, Reddit, Spotify, and other major tech companies have banded together today to protest a plan to roll back net neutrality.
+Google, Facebook, Amazon, Twitter, Airbnb, Reddit, Spotify, and other major tech companies banded together today to protest a plan to roll back net neutrality.

-If you're wondering, net neutrality is a set of rules the Federal Communications Commission passed in 2015 that prevents internet service providers (ISPs) from treating different internet traffic differently.
-But the new Trump-appointed chairman of the FCC, Ajit Pai, proposed a plan in May to largely undo net neutrality protections in the US.
+If you're wondering, net neutrality is a set of rules the Federal Communications Commission passed in 2015 to prevent internet service providers from treating different internet traffic differently.
+But the new Trump-appointed chair of the FCC, Ajit Pai, proposed a plan in May to largely undo net neutrality protections in the US.

-Critics of Pai's plan say net neutrality is important because it prevent ISPs from blocking websites and services, slowing them down, or creating internet "fast lanes" for certain services and content in exchange for a premium.
+Critics of Pai's plan say net neutrality is important because it prevents ISPs from blocking websites and services, slowing them down, or creating internet "fast lanes" for certain services and content in exchange for a premium.
 Proponents of repealing net neutrality rules say they are burdensome and discourage the telecom industry from investing in infrastructure.

 The public commenting period on the rollback of net neutrality is open until July 17.
 You can comment on the FCC's website.
 So far the issue has accrued more than 6 million comments.